 We’ve put together a list of resources for sexual assault survivors to seek immediate crisis counseling, help with next steps, and other forms of assistance.

-In the moments after unprotected sex, understandably you might be nervous about an STI or unplanned pregnancy.
+In the moments after sex without a condom or other barrier method, understandably you might be nervous about having acquired an STI or unplanned pregnancy.
 But it can help to focus on the actions you can take.

 Take a trip to the restroom

-Although it won’t reduce your risk for an STI, peeing may reduce your risk for a UTI.
+Although it won’t reduce your risk for acquiring an STI, peeing may reduce your risk of a UTI.

-“Some women are simply more prone to the infection, but one of the most effective ways for anyone to avoid a UTI is to pee shortly after sex,” says Kat Van Kirk, PhD, licensed marriage and family therapist and clinical sexologist.
+“Some women are simply more prone to acquiring an infection, but one of the most effective ways for anyone to avoid a UTI is to pee shortly after sex,” says Kat Van Kirk, PhD, licensed marriage and family therapist and clinical sexologist.

 It clears out the urethra, sweeping bacteria along with it.
 Drink water to encourage your need to go.